 The only way to definitively find out whether or not you are a candidate for LASIK is to attend a complimentary consultation at Updegraff Laser Vision.

-Dr. Updegraff will look at several factors to determine if LASIK is the best option for you.
+Several factors will be evaluated to determine if LASIK is the best option for you.
 The first primary factor is whether or not you have a level of vision correction that’s within the broad range where LASIK is safe and effective.
 Second, the shape of your eyes and your vision should be stable; that is, you should not have had frequent changes in your prescription.
 Third, you must not have any underlying medical condition that would rule out performing LASIK.

 Other important considerations are the thickness of your corneas and whether or not you have ever experienced dry eye.
-Dr. Updegraff will take all of these factors into consideration to determine whether LASIK could offer you the highest probability of the best possible outcome.
+All of these factors will be taken into consideration to determine whether LASIK could offer you the highest probability of the best possible outcome.
 He will only recommend that you have LASIK if he believes it is the best option for you.

 A very small group of patients with astigmatism may also have underlying corneal diseases, but during their consultations we determine that they are not LASIK candidates.
 Dr. Updegraff’s screening guidelines are stringent and include tests that are not routinely performed in other eye care centers, because he wants to ensure that each of his LASIK candidates will benefit from the procedure as well as have a stable, long-lasting result.